simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_09_historization/historization_ENU.md

 - make sure that the system parameter `LOG_ACTIVITY` is enabled ("database": true), which is the default.
 - check the "Data History: Change log" option in the business object settings.

-<div class="error">Currently, it is necessary to manually create a function on the "RedoLog" system object to give access to change-logs to end users.</div>
+<div class="error">Currently, it is necessary to manually create a function on the "RedoLog" system object to give access to change-logs to end users.Be sure to remove module filters to add this function.</div>

 History table
 ---------------------------